zyocum/text-alpha/README.md

   -v, --verbose         write verbose output to stderr (default: False)
 ```

-If you run `alpha.py` providing paths to annotator directories containing parallel `*.adm.json` files, then the script with compute and report character-level alpha scores for each labeled entity type in the data, as well as an overall alpha score across all entity types:
+If you run `alpha.py` providing paths to annotator directories containing parallel `*.adm.json` files, then the script will compute and report character-level alpha scores for each labeled entity type in the data, as well as an overall alpha score across all entity types:

 ```
 $ ./alpha.py sample-data/figure-2-example/{i,j} | tabulate -s $'\t' -F 0.3